 The Mini Emma isn’t my number 1 go to toy (that title goes-as of writing this review-to the We-Vibe Tango), but I would (and often do) choose it over other toys.
 I’m usually not looking for penetration, and the Mini Emma is alright when I want to masturbate while still wearing my underwear.
 It’s not the most powerful or the most rumbly vibe, but it’s actually surprisingly versatile.
 Though designed to be an external vibe, there is no reason it couldn’t be used vaginally since it is waterproof and the only seams are at the very end.
 2Not something a lot of wand style vibes can boast!
 The Mini Emma does not have a flange, so I advise against using it internally anally, though against the anal opening is fine.
 For the sake of this review, I did try inside my vagina, though I wasn’t able to orgasm using just the Mini Emma internally.
 I do tend to like bulbous internal toys (for example, the Fun Factory Bouncer or the Fucking Sculptures Pussywillow)3though both of these have more bulbs that are spread out, vs. the Mini Emma’s singular rounded bulb. especially going in and out of my vaginal opening, but I’m not a fan of internal vibration thus far on my sex toy journey.
 On that note, the Mini Emma did not change my mind and I’m not likely to use it internally again.

 Externally, I like the Mini Emma for days when I want to feel like I have a cock and am masturbating with that, rather than having a clit.
-It’s more (and usually better) stimulation than jerking off with a strap-on, and it gives me a hand hold that feels more like a cock than my beloved Tango.
+It’s more (and usually better) stimulation than jerking off with a strap-on, and it gives me a hand hold that feels more like a cock than the Tango.
 Holding the head of the wand to my clit and moving it back and forth simulates a self-handy while providing pleasure at the same time.
 For folks with clits & transdudes who want to feel like they are jerking off with a cock, though the shape isn’t exact, it does provide nice gender exploration.

 The Deer Ear attachment doesn’t do anything for me – my clit isn’t very exposed and trying to get the ears to surround or grab my clit was not worth the effort.
 On the other hand, the flexibility of the ears is enough for them to easily surround a penis!
 While this toy is not one of my favorites ~on my own~ it has found a place in partnered play with my penis-having partner.
 He prefers the top of the Mini Emma right below the head of his cock (hitting the frenulum), with the arms surrounding it, though he says it would probably work better if the ears made a complete circle, since he only really feels the vibration on one side of his penis.
 Using this toy as a stroking toy can pull on foreskin, so he prefers to use it with ample lube.